-Taft-Hartley Advisory Services generally supports social, workforce, and environmental shareholder-sponsored resolutions if they seek to create responsible corporate citizens while at the same time attempting to enhance long-term shareholder value.
-We typically support proposals that ask for disclosure reporting of information that is not available outside the company that is not proprietary in nature.
+Public Fund Advisory Services generally supports social, workforce, and environmental shareholder-sponsored resolutions if they seek to create responsible corporate citizens while at the same time attempting to enhance long-term shareholder value.
+Public Fund Advisory Services typically supports proposals that ask for disclosure reporting of information that is not available outside the company that is not proprietary in nature.
 Such reporting is particularly most vital when it appears that a company has not adequately addressed shareholder concerns regarding social, workplace, environmental and/or other issues.
-A determination whether the request is relevant to the company's core business and in-line with industry practice will be made on a CASE-BY-CASE basis.
+A determination whether the request is relevant to the company's core business and in-line with industry practice will be made on a case-by-case basis.
 The proponent of the resolution must make the case that the benefits of additional disclosure outweigh the costs of producing the report.

-In determining our vote on social, workplace, environmental, and other related proposals, we specifically analyze the following factors:
+Public Fund Advisory Services Recommendation: In analyzing social, workplace, environmental, and other related proposals, Public Fund Advisory Services considers the following factors:

-- Whether the proposal itself is well framed and reasonable; - Whether adoption of the proposal would have either a positive or negative impact on the company's short-term or long-term share value; - Whether the company's analysis and voting recommendation to shareholders is persuasive; - The degree to which the company's stated position on the issues could affect its reputation or sales, or leave it vulnerable to boycott or selective purchasing; - Whether the subject of the proposal is best left to the discretion of the board; - Whether the issues presented in the proposal are best dealt with through legislation, government regulation, or company-specific action; - The company's approach compared with its peers or any industry standard practices for addressing the issue(s) raised by the proposal; - Whether the company has already responded in an appropriate or sufficient manner to the issue(s) raised in the proposal; - If the proposal requests increased disclosure or greater transparency, whether or not sufficient information is publically available to shareholders and whether it would be unduly burdensome for the company to compile and avail the requested information to shareholders in a more comprehensive or amalgamated fashion; - Whether implementation of the proposal would achieve the objectives sought in the proposal.
+- > Whether the proposal itself is well framed and reasonable; - > Whether adoption of the proposal would have either a positive or negative impact on the company's short-term or long-term share value; - > Whether the company's analysis and voting recommendation to shareholders is persuasive; - > The degree to which the company's stated position on the issues could affect its reputation or sales, or leave it vulnerable to boycott or selective purchasing; - > Whether the subject of the proposal is best left to the discretion of the board; - > Whether the issues presented in the proposal are best dealt with through legislation, government regulation, or company-specific action; - > The company's approach compared with its peers or any industry standard practices for addressing the issue(s) raised by the proposal; - > Whether the company has already responded in an appropriate or sufficient manner to the issue(s) raised in the proposal; - > If the proposal requests increased disclosure or greater transparency, whether or not sufficient information is publically available to shareholders and whether it would be unduly burdensome for the company to compile and avail the requested information to shareholders in a more comprehensive or amalgamated fashion; - > Whether implementation of the proposal would achieve the objectives sought in the proposal.

-In general, Taft-Hartley Advisory Services supports proposals that request the company to furnish information helpful to shareholders in evaluating the company's operations from top to bottom.
+In general, Public Fund Advisory Services supports proposals that request the company to furnish information helpful to shareholders in evaluating the company's operations from top to bottom.
 In order to be able to intelligently monitor their investments, shareholders often need information that is best provided by the company in which they have invested on behalf of their end beneficiaries.
 Qualified requests satisfying the aforementioned criteria usually merit support.

-Proposals requesting that the company cease certain actions that the proponent believes are harmful to society or some segment of society will be evaluated on a CASE-BY-CASE basis.
+Proposals requesting that the company cease certain actions that the proponent believes are harmful to society or some segment of society will be evaluated on a case-by-case basis.
 Special attention will be made to the company's legal and ethical obligations, its ability to remain profitable, and potential negative publicity if the company fails to honor the request.
 A high standard will need to be met by proponents requesting specific action like divesture of a business line or operation, legal remuneration, or withdrawal from certain high-risk markets.